-The DJI Phantom 3 is considered by many as one of the best camera quadcopters for beginner, as well as for professional aerial photographers.
+The DJI Phantom 3 is considered by many as one of the best camera quadcopters for a beginner, as well as for professional aerial photographers.
 This quad comes with a professional quality camera, a 3-axis gimbal, and offers amazingly easy-to-use controls.
 This is why even people with little or no flying experience don’t have problems with the Phantom 3.

 The easy-to-use part is basically the same in the IRIS’s case, but it doesn’t have a camera, nor a gimbal included.
 Furthermore, the Phantom offers 25 minutes of flight time with all the filming equipment included, and that definitely beats the IRIS’s 16 minutes.
 The main characteristics of this drone are:

 - Follow Me mode